 3 ways to avoid killing your audience with bullet points.

-1. Wherever you can, support what you want to say with pictures because a picture really does paint a thousand words (and science provides evidence that your audience finds it easier to process your message – their ‘verbal processing channel’ is not overloaded by trying to listen to you and read your text-heavy slide).
+1. Wherever you can, support what you want to say with pictures because a picture really does paint a thousand words (and science provides evidence that your audience will find it easier to process your message – their ‘verbal processing channel’ is not overloaded by trying to listen to you and read your text-heavy slide).

 2. Make your graphs graphic – don’t expect your audience to instantly see the point you are trying to make, and don’t expect them to sit there engrossed while you explain the axes, legend, scale and data points.
 Visually illustrate your point for them.